 The product receives Grade F and fails the test if it:

 Certified status can be earned and maintained by products that are tested frequently and successfully meet the test criteria.

 The test is performed on virtual machines (VMs), hosted by a Type I (bare metal) hypervisor.
-VMs are provided resources approximately equivalent to an average endpoint business PC specification.
+VMs are provided with resources approximately equivalent to an average endpoint business PC specification.

 The test platform is x64 Windows 10 (edition unspecified), regularly maintained with updates from Microsoft.

 Test data collection is performed by a custom test agent application developed by Virus Bulletin.
 This agent runs on the test VM, interacts with test case sets, triggers responses from the product, and generates detailed log-based evidence.
 These logs later serve as the basis for generating the test results.

 The testing process has two distinct phases, each of which consists of several steps.

 Products may intervene in this process in several places.
 Any of the below may be treated as intervention from the product: